ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

  @NgModule({
 ```

 We see that a `login` route was automatically added for us.
 Let's see if that works by changing the route in our browser to 'http://localhost:8100/login'.
 We should be able to navigate to that location just fine.
-We won't see it, but we can tell that the route is actually working.
+The page is blank, but we can tell that the route is actually working.

 ## Mock the UI